-N otice of 2019 Annual Shareholders Meeting

-Ā Letter from Our Board of Directors
+NO FICE OF 2020 ANNUAL SHAREHOLDERS MEETING

-INFORMATION ABOUT THE MEETING 1
+1. INFORMATION ABOUT THE MEETING 1

-General General 1
+General 1

 What Am I Voting On?
 1

 Who Can Vote?
 1

 How Can I Vote My Securities?
 2

-Quorum; Abstentions; Broker Non-Votes 2
+Quorum; Abstentions; Broker Non-Votes

-Deadline for Receipt of Shareholder Proposals to be Presented at our 2020 Annual Meeting 3
+Deadline for Receipt of Shareholder Proposals to be Presented at our 2020 Annual Meeting 2 3

 Proxy Card and Revocability of Proxy 3

-Dissenters' Right of Appraisal 4
+Dissenters' Right of Appraisal 3

-Availability of Proxy Materials and Solicitation of Proxies 4
+Availability of Proxy Materials and Solicitation of Proxies 3

 Attending the Annual Meeting 4

 2. PROPOSALS TO BE VOTED ON AT THE MEETING 5

-PROPOSAL ONE: ELECTION OF DIRECTORS 5

-PROPOSAL TWO: RATIFY MAYER HOFFMAN McCANN P.C.
-AS OUR INDEPENDENT AUDITOR FOR FISCAL

-YEAR 2019 $\epsilon$

-PROPOSAL THREE: ADVISORY VOTE TO APPROVE NAMED EXECUTIVE OFFICER COMPENSATION 7

-Our Commitment: Pay for Performance 7

-Our Commitment: An Incentive-Focused Compensation Program 8

-Our Commitment: Sound Executive Compensation Practices 8

-PROPOSAL FOUR: ADVISORY VOTE ON THE FREQUENCY OF FUTURE ADVISORY VOTES TO APPROVE

-NAMED EXECUTIVE OFFICER COMPENSATION 10

-3. CORPORATE GOVERNANCE AT LIFEWAY 11
+3. CORPORATE GOVERNANCE AT LIFEWAY 7

-Key Governance Policies 11
+٠. Key Governance Policies 7

+Strong Clawback Policy 7

+Executive and Director Stock Ownership and Holding Policy 7

+Insider Trading Policy and Rule 10b5-1 Sales Plans 8

-4. LIFEWAY'S BOARD OF DIRECTORS 13
+4. LIFEWAY'S BOARD OF DIRECTORS 9

-Board Leadership Structure 13
+т.
+Board Leadership Structure 9

+Board Composition 9

-Information About Our Nominees 14
+Information About Our Nominees 10

-Director Independence 17
+Director Independence 13

-Voting for Directors; Director Resignation Policy 17
+Voting for Directors; Director Resignation Policy 14

-Board Meetings and Attendance 18
+Board Meetings and Attendance 14

-Board Oversight 18
+Board Oversight 14

-The Board's Risk Oversight 18
+The Board's Risk Oversight 15

-The Board's Compensation Oversight 19
+The Board's Compensation Oversight 15

-The Board's Director Nominations Oversight 19
+The Board's Director Nominations Oversight 16

-The Board's Management Succession Planning Oversight 20
+The Board's Management Succession Planning Oversight 16

-The Board's Cybersecurity Oversight 20
+The Board's Cybersecurity Oversight 16

-Annual Board and Committee Evaluations 20
+Annual Board and Committee Evaluations 16

-Board Committees 20
+Board Committees 17

-Controlled Company Exemption 20
+Controlled Company Exemption 17

+Audit and Corporate Governance Committee 17

+Committee Interlocks and Insider Participation 19

+Certain Relationships and Related Party Transactions 20

+Shareholder Engagement with Our Board 20

+Communication with the Board 21

+Communication with the Board 21

+Director Nominations by Shareholders

+Website Access to Corporate Governance Documents NAMED EXECUTIVE OFFICER COMPENS ATION 21

+5. NAMED EXECUTIVE OFFICER COMPENSATION 22

+Compensation Discussion and Analysis 22

+Executive Compensation Philosophy 22

-Audit and Corporate Governance Committee 21
+Compensation Oversight Role of the Audit and Corporate Governance Committee and Compensation Committee 23